aws/sagemaker-python-sdk/doc/overview.rst

 Build your model and deploy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Call the build() function to create your deployable model.
-This step creates an inference.py in your working directory with the code necessary to create your schema, run serialization and deserialization of inputs and outputs, and perform other user-specified custom logic.
+Call the ``build`` function to create your deployable model.
+This step creates an inference.py in your working directory with the code necessary to create your schema, run serialization and deserialization of inputs and outputs, and execute other user-specified custom logic.

 .. code:: python

-    # Build the model according to the model server specification and save it to as files in the working directory
+    # Build the model according to the model server specification and save it as files in the working directory
     model = model_builder.build()

-Deploy your model with the model’s existing ``deploy()`` method.
+Deploy your model with the model’s existing ``deploy`` method.
 A model constructed from ``ModelBuilder`` enables live logging during deployment as an added feature.

 .. code:: python